RizkiePratama/beacon/README.md

 * To center text/image `%C ... %`

-Other ways to use lighthouse
+Other ways to use beacon
 ---
 Because everything is handled through standard in and out, you can use pretty much any executable.
-If you want to use a python file `~/.config/lighthouse/cmd.py`, simply point to it in `~/.config/lighthouse/lighthouserc` by making the line `cmd=~/.config/lighthouse/cmd.py`.
+If you want to use a python file `~/.config/beacon/cmd.py`, simply point to it in `~/.config/beacon/beaconrc` by making the line `cmd=~/.config/beacon/cmd.py`.
 (Be sure to include `#!/usr/bin/python` at the top of your script!)
-If you'd like some inspiration, check out the script in `config/lighthouse/cmd.py`.
+If you'd like some inspiration, check out the script in `config/beacon/cmd.py`.

 Debugging your script
 ---
-Run `lighthouse` in your terminal and look at the output.
-If the script crahes you'll see its standard error, and if it succeeds you'll see what lighthouse is outputting.
-Check out `config/lighthouse/cmd` for an example of a basic script and `config/lighthouse/cmd.py` for a more complex script.
+Run `beacon` in your terminal and look at the output.
+If the script crahes you'll see its standard error, and if it succeeds you'll see what beacon is outputting.
+Check out `config/beacon/cmd` for an example of a basic script and `config/beacon/cmd.py` for a more complex script.

-Note that any files being used by lighthouse, including images in the results, the command file and optional configuration files must escape certain characters: ` |, &, ;, <, >, (, ), {, }`.
+Note that any files being used by beacon, including images in the results, the command file and optional configuration files must escape certain characters: ` |, &, ;, <, >, (, ), {, }`.

 Options
 ---
 The `-c` command line flag will allow you to set a custom location for the configurations file.
-An example would be `lighthouse -c ~/lighthouserc2`.
+An example would be `beacon -c ~/beaconrc2`.

-If passing additional arguments to the cmd handler (see 'Passing arguments to cmd' above), all options to lighthouse should come before the `--`.
+If passing additional arguments to the cmd handler (see 'Passing arguments to cmd' above), all options to beacon should come before the `--`.
-For example `lighthouse -c ~/lighthouserc2 -- some arguments for cmd handler`
+For example `beacon -c ~/beaconrc2 -- some arguments for cmd handler`

 Configuration file
 ---
-Check out the sample `lighthouserc` in `config/lighthouse`.
-Copy it to your directory by running `lighthouse-install`.
+Check out the sample `beaconrc` in `config/beacon`.
+Copy it to your directory by running `beacon-install`.

 List of settings you can set in the configuration file:
 - `font_name`